 On that note, I can’t help but feel like this episode is a bit meta.
 In my review of “Marble Madness”, I brought up that the Steven Universe fandom was created for various reasons.
 Some fans loved how the writers championed liberal themes and ideas effectively, others were drawn in due to the character emotions and the show’s ability to cut into the viewer like a knife.
 There are occasional schisms in the fandom as a result, but there’s still this feeling that there is little else like it on television.

-How else could this episode end but with Steven and Connie discussing the ways in which these characters evolved, how the book made the decisions it did, and the validity of these interpretations.
-They seem to keep their interpretations in place (“I guess you could read it that way”), but they accept the opposite’s validity.
+How else could this episode end but with Steven and Connie discussing the ways in which these characters evolved, how the book made the decisions it did, and the validity of these interpretations?
+They seem to keep their interpretations in place (“I guess you could read it that way”), but they accept the opposite’s rationale.
 Isn’t that a message that we seem to need more than ever nowadays?

 So, does “Open Book” succeed as something of a two-hander?
 Putting it simply, it does.
 It really does showcase what makes the Connieverse dynamic tick, the themes that power these characters as individuals, and does so in a quirky way.
 It also works as a relatively light, yet not inconsequential, follow-up to the prior episode, whether it be the brutal “Rose’s Scabbard” or the denouement of “Full Disclosure”.
 It’s certainly not the “standout to end all standouts”, but it is a fun episode to watch.

 And besides, is this a bit of foreshadowing to “Shirt Club”?
 PLAY ME OUT, ICONICALLY 80s SYNTH MACHINE!